A cone restriction estimate using polynomial partitioning

 \subsection{$L^p\to L^p$ restriction}

 In this subsection, we demonstrate how Theorem \ref{kBroadThm}, the $k$-broad estimate, implies the main Theorem \ref{main}, the linear cone restriction estimate.
-The first ingredient of the argument is a decoupling result for cone derived by Bourgain and Demeter in \cite{BD}, and the second one is an induction on scale argument.
-The main difference of the proof from the paraboloid setting lies in the second step, where a Lorentz rescaling is applied to the cone.
+The first ingredient of the argument is a decoupling inequality for the cone derived by Bourgain and Demeter \cite{BD}, and the second one is an induction on scales argument.
+The main difference of the proof from the paraboloid case lies in the second step, where a Lorentz rescaling is applied to the cone.

-More precisely, we are going to prove for any $R>0$ and $p\leq q\leq\infty$ that whenever there holds the $k$-broad estimate for $p$ in the range
+More precisely, we are going to prove for any $R>1$ and $p\leq q\leq\infty$ that whenever there holds the $k$-broad estimate for $p$ in the range

 The upper bound of the range for $p$ comes from the requirement in the decoupling theorem below.
 Note that the lower bound $p(k,n)$ is different from the critical index $\bar{p}(k,n)=2\cdot\frac{n+k}{n+k-2}$ in Theorem \ref{kBroadThm}.
-We claim that (\ref{linear}) implies Theorem \ref{main} immediately.
+We claim that (\ref{linear}) (with $p$ in the range above) implies Theorem \ref{main} immediately.
 Indeed, taking $k=\frac{n+1}{2}$ when $n$ is odd and $k=\frac{n}{2}+1$ when $n$ is even, $\max(p(k,n),\bar{p}(k,n))$ gives the lower bound for $p$ in Theorem \ref{main}.
 Then, Theorem \ref{main} follows by interpolating with the trivial $L^\infty$ bound of $E$ and $\epsilon$-removal (\cite{Tao1}).